 - Milk: Use the milk at room temp, I prefer whole milk

 - Unsweetened Cocoa Powder: Generally I suggest using unsweetened, 100% cocoa powder in baking.
 I always use dutch-process cocoa powder, it has a lovely dark color and it is lower in acidity however in this Red cake recipe if you have non-dutch-processed (that is lighter) unsweetened cocoa powder, it is even better.
 As mentioned above red velvet cake is generally a mild chocolate cake, however, you will need to balance the cocoa powder in this recipe and achieve the “sweet spot” – meaning when the cake already has chocolate flavor but the cocoa powder does not overpower the red color.
-It is difficult to give exact measurement as it depends on the strength and quality of the cocoa powder AND red food coloring you are using so you will need somewhat your own judgment
+It is difficult to give exact measurements as it depends on the strength and quality of the cocoa powder AND red food coloring you are using so you will need somewhat your own judgment

 - Red food Coloring: You will need some sort of food coloring to make any Red velvet cake recipe.
 Beetroot powder can be used as a natural alternative however it won´t give as bright color as gel food colorings.
 In terms of brands, I used Silikomart here, try to choose a high-quality concentrated gel or it won't make it red enough.
 In terms of quantity, it is hard to give measurements when it comes to food coloring since it largely depends on the brands available in your country.
 As a general rule, start with a small amount, then increase it gradually.
 If your batter before baking has a bright red color, it should be colorful enough after baking, see my process picture later

 For the cream cheese mousse